Delta-R-git/RashBoard-Personal-Shortcut-Dashboard/README.md

 A dark, elegant, and mobile-friendly dashboard to organize all your favorite websites in one place.
 Built with HTML, Tailwind CSS, and JavaScript.

-Rashboard is fully open-source, lightweight, and offers full privacy with no data storage or tracking.
+Rashboard is fully **open-source**, **lightweight**, and offers **full privacy** with no data storage or tracking.

+Use it if you want a clean dashboard to organize all your shortcuts.
+Or if you hate multiple apps, shortcuts or links on your desktop or home screen

 ---